ilyavolodin/eslint-plugin-backbone/docs/rules/events-on-top.md

 ## Options

-This rule accepts an array op strings that would be excluded from the check.
+This rule accepts an array of strings that would be excluded from the check.
 For example, if you use `tagName` or `className` properties in your Views and would like them to be declared before `events`, you can enable this rule with the following options:

 ```json